Ritika-2706/Ex-no-6-Creating-Cursors-using-PL-SQL/README.md

 ### Result:
-Creating a cursor using SQL/PL has been executed successfully..# Ex-no-6-Creating-Cursors-using-PL-SQL
+Creating a cursor using SQL/PL has been executed successfully.